Tools

 2. **Input Validation**: Use Zod schemas to validate all inputs

-3. **State Updates**: Return partial state updates - only include the parts that changed
+3. **State Updates**: Update state directly by reference - modify only the parts that need to change

 4. **Error Handling**: Always handle errors gracefully and provide meaningful messages